salrashid123/gcp_tokendistributor/README.md

 8. Bob uses `k1` to decrypt `s1_ciphertext`:   [`decrypt(k1,s1_ciphertext) => s1`]

 Essentially this flow wraps the sensitive data with a key where the encrypted form will remain in VM memory.
-The decryption key for the wrapped key will use the vTPM and could be visible to a compromized hypervisor but that key will not be useful since the actual sensitive data is still in memory in encrypted form (and memory isn't visible on confidential compute)
+The decryption key for the wrapped key will use the vTPM and could be visible to a compromized hypervisor but that key will not be useful since the actual sensitive data is still in memory in encrypted form (and memory isn't visible on confidential compute).

 ### Logs

 The following files details the full end-to-end logs: